Giovanni's Room: Social alienation

 One theme of Giovanni's Room is social alienation.
 Susan Stryker notes that prior to writing Giovanni's Room, James Baldwin had recently emigrated to Europe and "felt that the effects of racism in the United States would never allow him to be seen simply as a writer, and he feared that being tagged as gay would mean he couldn't be a writer at all."
 In Giovanni's Room, David is faced with the same type of decision; on the surface he faces a choice between his American fiancée (and value set) and his European boyfriend, but ultimately, like Baldwin, he must grapple with "being alienated by the culture that produced him."

 Baldwin also develops this theme through other characters who appear in his novel, such as Giovanni.
 Both by David and by his background as an Italian immigrant, Giovanni is found to be isolated throughout the book.
 Giovanni is pinned as 'alien' by David, in which he becomes a figure of mystery, though the reader does learn a lot about Giovanni in relation to David, there is not much revealed about Giovanni himself, apart from small revelations about his social status and class, which work to separate him from the other characters in the novel, such as Jacques, Guillaume and David.
 Thus, Giovanni faces issues of social alienation by both the information given to the reader and the information that is withheld from the reader – which may have been how Baldwin felt with his social presence in America.

+Furthermore, when Hella comes back from Spain, she acts as both a narrative reminder of the pressures of a heteronormative society on David, and those pressures unto herself as an independent and strong-willed woman, particularly as David's friends and associates all think of her as strange and not womanly for travelling on her own.
+Hella is unable to imagine herself as both a woman and independent, that her identity can only be validated by her attachment to a man, so she pushes for them to marry and settle down.
+This is communicated through David's unreliable narration.
+Even so, Hella's struggles are another clear element of how widespread social alienation is within Giovanni's Room, largely due to the effects of heteronormativity.
+Each character in the novel suffers in feeling alone and alienated by this strict society, so they grasp onto norms and hide beneath them, failing to gain true connections, worsening their misery.